Workflows

 Top action bar

-- Runs — View execution history and logs
+- Runs — execution history and logs

-- Clear — Discard unsaved changes and revert to the last saved version
+- Clear — discard unsaved changes

-- Save — Create a new version without publishing
+- Save — create a new version without publishing

-- Publish — Save and activate the workflow
+- Publish — save and activate the workflow

 Triggers